evn88/ACTS/README.md

 ## Copyright and License

-ACTS was written by Vershkovs A & E for the Laravel framework and is released under the GNU AGPLv3 License.
+ACTS is written by Vershkovs E & A on the Laravel framework and is released under the GNU AGPLv3 License.
 See the LICENSE file for details.